micheletufano/DeepMutation/README.md

 <a name="build"></a>
 ### Building
-DeepMutation can be compiled into lib/DeepMutation.jar with:
+DeepMutation can be compiled into DeepMutation.jar with:
 ```
 $ ant dist
 ```